Other / Contributing to Bolt

 Step 1: Go to

-<your github username>/bolt.
+<your github username>/core.
 In my case this is

 Step 2: You now need to clone the project from your personal repository to your local machine to be able to work on it.
 Open up a terminal and navigate to the folder you'd like to put your project in.
 Clone the repository to your machine, like so: